When a Doctor Doesn't Believe You

 It’s one of the worst feelings in the world.
 You’re at the doctor’s office and you’re explaining what’s bothering you and you’re met with a wall.

 Maybe something is off with their tone, maybe they gave you a weird look, maybe they asked you if it’s possible you’re experiencing something else but not what you’re describing, or maybe they’re just blunt and tell you to your face.

 Whatever way it happens, it sucks when your doctor won’t believe you.

 When the doctor is dismissive

-I’ve been pretty fortunate in that this hasn’t happened to me very often.
+I’ve been pretty fortunate in that this hasn’t happened to me very often in my journey with non-Hodgkin lymphoma.
 Only three times that I can think of, and one of the times it wasn’t even my doctor.
 It was a surgeon who for some reason didn’t want to give me any sort of pain medicine while they cut my chest open and took the port out of my heart valve.
 (That can be a story for another day.)
 But the more I speak to friends and loved ones, the more I keep seeing how common of an occurrence this is.